josephsdavid/N2D/README.md

 n2d.n2d(..., architecture = [500,500,2000])
 ```

-This will design the networks to be [input dimensions, 500, 500, 2000, output dimensions].
+This will design the networks to be [input dimensions, 500, 500, 2000, output dimensions], as seen in the denoisingAutoencoder class.
 If we want to change the autoencoder itself, we need to write a class which accepts the shape, and then some other (preferably with defaults) arguments.
-This class NEEDS to have a method called pretrain.
+This class NEEDS to have a method called fit.
 Everything else is up to you!
 To add in extra arguments to whatever your new autoencoder is, you pass them in through a dict called ae_args, as seen in the above example.

 # Roadmap